 The new Fellowship will sponsor regional training events for clinicians and researchers who are passionate about improving pain care and who are dedicated to building communications skills and strategies to reduce human suffering from acute and chronic pain.
 The Fund will seek applicants who work in areas that will advance the improvement of pain care, including: fixes to how pain is addressed in the health care system, training frontline clinicians, sharing critical research on the science of pain and on improved evidence-based treatments, and on addressing the disparities in care.

-Application season will open in the spring—please sign up here for updates and stay tuned for more information.
+Application season will open later in 2017—please sign up here for updates and stay tuned for more information.